davidstrauss/devpod/README.md

 ### Usage

-1. In the CLI, change to the parent directory of `.devcontainer`.
+1. In the CLI, change to the parent directory of `.devcontainer` for your project.
 1. Run the utility (which will *delete* any container with the same name as your project directory):

        devpod build